HristofarDimitrov/padel-zapisvachka/README.md

-# Firebase Notes App
+# Padel Zapisvachka

-A beautiful, production-ready notes application built with React, TypeScript, and Firebase Firestore.
-Create, edit, and organize your thoughts with real-time synchronization.
+A modern web application for managing padel court bookings, built with React, TypeScript, and Firebase Firestore.
+Streamline your padel court reservations with real-time updates and a beautiful user interface.

 ## 🚀 Features

 - **Real-time Database**: Powered by Firebase Firestore
 - **Beautiful UI**: Modern design with smooth animations and micro-interactions
-- **Full CRUD Operations**: Create, read, update, and delete notes
+- **Full CRUD Operations**: Create, read, update, and delete bookings
-- **Color-coded Notes**: Organize with 5 beautiful color themes
 - **Responsive Design**: Works perfectly on all devices
 - **Error Handling**: Comprehensive error handling and loading states
 - **TypeScript**: Fully typed for better development experience